haskellcg/Company_Notes/bfd_protocol_rfc5882_part_1.md

   If BFD is implemented in the forwarding plane and does not share fate with the control plane on either system (the "C" bit is set in the BFD Control packets in both directions), **_control protocol restarts should not affect the BFD session_**.
 In this case, a BFD session failure implies that data can no longer be forwarded, so any Graceful Restart in progress at that time of the BFD session failure should be aborted in order to avoid black holes, and a topology change should be signaled in the control protocol.

 #### BFD Shares Fate with the Control Plane
   If BFD shares fate with the control plane on either system (the "C" bit is clear in either direction), a BFD session failure connot be disentangled from other events taking place in the control plane.
 In many cases, the BFD session will fail as a side effect of the restart taking place.
-As such, it would be best to avoid aborting any Graceful Restart staking place, if possible (since otherwise BFD and Graceful Restart cannot coexist)
+As such, it would be best to avoid aborting any Graceful Restart taking place, if possible (since otherwise BFD and Graceful Restart cannot coexist)

 ##### Control Protocols with Planned Restart Signaling
   Some control protocols can signal a planned restart prior to the restart taking place.
 In this case, if a BFD session failure occurs during the restart, such a planned restart should not be aborted and the session failure should not result in a topology change being signaled in the control protocol.